 The Big Big Jazz Band was organized in 1968, as the Bob Troxell Big Big Jazz Band to serve as the pit orchestra at the Fulton Theater for a Lancaster politics-spoofing show written by Donald Goldstrom, the first guitarist in the band.
 For over 50 years we have been serving Lancaster county and surrounding areas with Gary Peters as the current Musical Director.

-Thus far in its history, the big band (or the 7-member Dixieland Connection to the big band) have played for over 400 fund-raising benefit performances, concerts for community organizations, jazz worship services, funerals and other church-related occasions.
+Thus far in its history, the big band has played for over 400 fund-raising benefit performances, concerts for community organizations, jazz worship services, funerals and other church-related occasions.
 It is estimated they have helped to raise over three-quarters of a million dollars to meet these organization’s operating needs.
 The musical library has well over 500 arrangements of tunes, both secular and some religious; many are reminiscent of the exciting sounds of Count Basie, Duke Ellington, the Dorsey Brother’s Bands, etc.